DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-09-changing-how-we-ask-about-disabilities-and-health-conditions.md

 ## The issue

-Previously, we asked an initial question of ‘Are you disabled?’ with the options ‘Yes’, ‘No’ and ‘Prefer not to say’.
+Previously, we asked a filter question of ‘Are you disabled?’ with the options ‘Yes’, ‘No’ and ‘Prefer not to say’.

 ![Screenshot showing page asking ’Are you disabled?’ with the options ‘Yes’, ‘No’ and ‘Prefer not to say’](are-you-disabled.png "Previous design for filter question")